Irenezs/Notes/Non-Work/DnD/Cygar's Backstory, Long Ver.md

 "Well I can provide that!"
 Cygar pulls out about 5gp worth of coins, made of copper pieces and some silver pieces, and a single gold piece.
 The girls go to the market.

 "Test your luck, dunk the man, gain a prize!"
-"Test your strength, large prizes to those who strike the bel"
+"Test your strength, large prizes to those who strike the bell!"
+"Test your dexterity, fill the balloon, win big!"
+Announcers call out to the crowds, most paying no notice to them.

+"Which do you wanna go on first?"
+Cygar asks, looking as if she had stars in her eyes.

+"I wanna try them all!
+Lets do the dunking one!"
+Frixfal replies, just as eager as Cygar.

+"Step right up!
+5cp for 3 shots, 10cp for 7!
+Want to test your luck, young misses?"
+Cygar hands the attendee 10cp and takes a ball.
+She takes her hand back